 Related: Article 44 (Sick Leave)

 - The collective bargaining agreement (CBA) is the primary union contract that spells out the terms and conditions of employment for every person who works a URA-AFT job.
 The current CBA completely replaces the “predecessor” CBA.
 Sometimes the CBA is also referred to as a collective negotiations agreement (CNA).

-- A side letter agreement is usually associated with the CBA and provides clarification and/or modification of the existing CBA language.
+- A side letter agreement is usually associated with the CBA and provides clarifications or modifications of existing CBA language.

 - A settlement agreement typically comes from a dispute over the CBA.
 For example, the union may interpret the CBA language differently than the University or file a grievance over the University’s failure to follow the CBA.

 - A memorandum of agreement (MOA) or memorandum of understanding (MOU) is general term used for almost any agreement.
 It can be used to resolve a dispute or potential dispute.
 It can also be used to set any new working conditions not already covered by the CBA.
 For example, the union may negotiate over a new policy being considered by the University.
-It also refers to any other agreement reached between the employer and the union.